 Here’s our list of the top safety tasks you should check off your list as the clocks fall back:

-- Test all smoke alarms at least monthly by pushing the test button.
+- Test all smoke alarms monthly.

 Check out these tips from Duracell on the proper way to discard used batteries!